yinhm/django-fagungis/README.rst

 Installing from a directory
 ---------------------------
-If you've obtained a copy of Fagungis using either Mercurial or a downloadable archive, you'll need to install the copy you have system-wide.
+If you've obtained a copy of Fagungis using either Git or a downloadable archive, you'll need to install the copy you have system-wide.
 Try running::

     python setup.py develop